Skip to main content

 About Solar Energy in Portsmouth

 Portsmouth is a city in Hampshire with a population of 214,905 (ONS Census 2021).
 Portsmouth's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Portsmouth is PO1.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,000 kWh per year (1000 kWh/kWp).
-Hampshire ranks #8 in the UK for solar yield, making Portsmouth an excellent location for solar panels.
+Hampshire ranks #8 in the UK for solar yield, which puts Portsmouth among the better places in the country to fit panels.

 Benefits of Solar Panels in Portsmouth